kanootoko/stable-diffusion-telegram-bot/README.md

 If you need to use spaces in sampler and upscaler names, then enclose them in double quotes.

 The default resolution is 512x512.
-If the currently used model's name ends with "sdxl" then the bot increases the resolution to 1024.
+If the currently used model's name contains "xl" as case-insensitive substring then the bot increases the resolution to the other one (default is 1024x1024).

-## Donations

-If you find this bot useful then [buy me a beer](https://paypal.me/ha2non). :)